-If there is no excess of inflows over outflows of the expected present value of net cash flows is negative at inception, the contract is onerous, no CSM is established and a loss is recognised at time of issue.
+If the expected present value of net cash flows is negative at inception, the contract is onerous, no CSM is established and a loss is recognised at time of issue.

 Thereafter, the CSM of the group is simply rolled forward with interest based on the yield curve applying at inception of the GIC, adjustments for some experience items, cash flow estimates and risk.
 The CSM is then released based on service provided in the period and now expected to be provided.